Bran Isn’t Just Waste — How It Can Boost Your Gut, Energy, and Weight

 Bran in Milk

-Pour milk into a pot and place it over low heat.
+Pour milk into a pot and warm it over low heat.
 Without bringing it to a boil, add the bran to the hot milk.
-Stirring, bring to a boil and cook for about two minutes.
-Remove from heat and let it steep for a few minutes (five minutes is sufficient) before adding it to soup or any porridge.
+Stir and bring briefly to a boil, then cook for about two minutes.
+Remove from heat and let it steep for about five minutes before serving or adding to porridge.

 Bran Pancakes

 This is a weight-loss dish.
-For five pancakes, you will need 4 tablespoons of ground bran (which will replace flour), 100 ml of low-fat milk (1.5%), 1 chicken egg or 2 quail eggs, 1 tablespoon of refined oil, and a pinch of baking soda or baking powder.
-Salt and sugar are not included in healthy recipes (it’s better to serve honey on the side), but these ingredients can be added if desired.
+For five pancakes, you will need 4 tablespoons of ground bran (to replace flour), 100 ml of low-fat milk (1.5%), 1 chicken egg or 2 quail eggs, 1 tablespoon of refined oil, and a pinch of baking soda or baking powder.
+Salt and sugar are optional; serve honey on the side if you like.

-Mix the bran with the milk, add the eggs, sunflower oil, and baking soda.
-Pour the batter onto a well-heated thick-bottomed skillet.
+Mix the bran with the milk, add the eggs, oil, and baking soda.
+Pour the batter onto a well-heated, thick-bottomed skillet.

 Bran Bread

-For 600 grams of flour, take 80 grams of wheat, rye, or oat bran, 430 ml of water, 2 teaspoons of “quick” yeast, salt and sugar to taste, 2 tablespoons of butter, and dry milk.
+For 600 grams of flour, take 80 grams of wheat, rye, or oat bran, 430 ml of water, 2 teaspoons of quick yeast, salt and sugar to taste, 2 tablespoons of butter, and some dry milk.

-After sifting the flour, mix it with the other ingredients.
-Dissolve the yeast in warm water in a separate bowl, mix, and pour into the dry components.
-Knead the dough, adding softened butter.
-Let it rise in a warm place for two hours, shape the bread, and let it rest again.
-Bake in the oven at 180°C until done.
+After sifting the flour, mix it with the other dry ingredients.
+Dissolve the yeast in warm water in a separate bowl, combine it with the dry mix, and knead the dough, adding softened butter.
+Let the dough rise in a warm place for two hours, shape the loaf, let it rise again, and bake at 180°C until done.

 Lean Bran Dumplings